directus-labs/guest-authoring/ubuntu-deploy/index.md

 ## Securing Your Application with SSL (Optional but Recommended)

-Securing your application with SSL (Secure Sockets Layer) encryption is highly recommended to protect data transmitted between your users and your server.
+Implementing SSL (Secure Sockets Layer) encryption is crucial for safeguarding data transmitted between your users and the server.
 [Let's Encrypt][let-encrypt] offers free SSL certificates, and here's how to set it up for your Directus application:

 1. Install Certbot: On your server, run the following commands to install Certbot and the Certbot Nginx plugin: